 -

-Simple Mapping: To simply extract the exact value from the column and ingest it into Onit, use the following syntax:
+Simple Mapping: To extract the exact value from the column and ingest it into Onit, use the following syntax:

 {{ row.column_name }}